Pianonic/PianoNicsMusic/README.md

 - Use `bot_status` to check the current bot state
 - Use `version` to check your bot version and ensure you have the latest updates

-## 🤝 Contributing

-We welcome contributions to PianoNic's Music Bot!
-Please fork the repository, make your changes, and submit a pull request.

 ## 📄 License

 This project is licensed under the [CC BY-NC 4.0](LICENSE.md).